BrianTiedjen/Brian-Tiedjen-IT1025/Lab 7/readme.md

 UML - Is a language is that is used for modeling a plan.
 It is a OOP method essicanlly.
 In the words of the website " UML has applications beyond software development, such as process flow in manufacturing."

+## Definitons
+object - Sammy - This is the name of the shark

+class - definition of a shark - It is the blueprints

+abstraction - shark

+encapsulation - swim(self) -

+inheritance - a specific type of shark - N

+#